TH 101A: The Human Instrument

 What do performance and the environment offer each other?
 Students critically evaluate environmentally themed performances across media (such as ecodrama, dance, public presentation, and ecocinema), as well as create public performance projects of their own.

-TH 280A: Animals in Performance
+TH 280A: Animals and Performance

 This course broadly considers the historic and contemporary use of animals as performers and topics of performance and culminates in a performance-based project.

 A class focusing on reading classic and contemporary plays from specific theatrical periods, with students researching social, visual, and performance context of each script.